zhan4429/HPCguides/tutorials/containerPython.md

 #### Step 2.
 Update the Kernel’s kernel.json

-Edit the copied kernel.json to include your custom PYTHONPATH:
+After copying the kernel to your home directory, you can edit its configuration to include your custom Python package path.

-The **kernel.json** file defines the kernel's execution environment.
-You must edit this file to include your project-specific package installation path (**/cluster/tufts/mylab/myUTLN/pythonEnv/pytorch2.7.2** in this example).
+The **kernel.json** file defines how Jupyter launches your Python environment.
+You must modify it to include your project’s package installation directory (for example, /cluster/tufts/mylab/myUTLN/pythonEnv/pytorch2.7.2).

 ```
 {